oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 V2 API: <http://wiki.openstack.org/Quantum/APIv2-specification#Create_Port>

-When a port is created it is assigned to a network.
+When a port (e.g. virtual NIC of a VM) is created it is assigned to a network.

 The MAC address of the port can either be specified or generated automatically by Quantum Service.